abdulapopoola/Stream/api/documentation.md

 ```
 <a name="reduce"></a>
 ## reduce(fn, initialValue) ⇒ <code>\*</code>
-Reduces the stream to a value which is the accumulated output obtained over
+Reduces the stream to an accumulated value obtained over
   each stream element.
-Only valid for finite streams
+Only valid for finite streams.

 **Kind**: global function
 **Returns**: <code>\*</code> - The accumulated output